Stichting Foundation Saidia Kwale

 Waterdam in Kasemeni

 Kasemeni has long been plagued by prolonged drought.
-Dependence on the rainy season is great.
-In order to reduce this dependence, the community has given high priority to the construction of a large basin.
-During the rainy season, it can fill with water that can be used to bridge the dry period until the next rainy season.
+Its dependence on the rainy season is high.
+To reduce this dependence, high priority has been given by the community to construct a large water basin.
+During the rainy season, this can fill with water that can be used to bridge the dry period until the next rainy season.

 In Kasemeni and surroundings there were no medical facilities.
 The nearest care post was a day’s walk away.
 Partly because of this, in recent years people died due to problems with childbirth, typhoid and malaria and snake bites.
 Deaths that could have been prevented with (simple) medical help.